mcfdez/mcfdez/README.md

 <!-- About me -->
 ## 🧑‍💻 About me

-### 💡 My philosophy

-> *Clean, well-structured code is not just an art, it's a professional responsibility.*
+> 💡 *Clean, well-structured code is not just an art, it's a professional responsibility.*

 <br>